cmanage1/cmanage1/README.md

 ## ✨ Welcome ✨

 I'm a third-year Honours Computer Science and Psychology student @uOttawa.
-While I'm not studying 📖,  enjoying the great outdoors 🌳 or making (kind-of) gourmet meals 🧑🏾‍🍳 , I develop applications.
+While I'm not enjoying the great outdoors 🌳 or making (kind-of) gourmet meals 🧑🏾‍🍳 , I develop applications.
 You can find the source code for all of them here.
 <br><br/>
 📫 If you wish to reach me send me an email at: cmana072@uottawa.ca